 September 9, 2020

-SALURBAL researchers Dr. Ana Ortigoza, Dr. Nelson Gouveia, and Dr. Josiah Kephart will discuss their research on urban air pollution and health in Latin American countries.
+SALURBAL researchers Dr. Ana Ortigoza, Dr. Nelson Gouveia, and Dr. Josiah Kephart dicussed their research on urban air pollution and health in Latin American countries.
 Moderated by Dr. Daniel Rodríguez.
+View webinar recording.

 Intervenciones de Emergencia para la Movilidad Sustentable en América Latina

 El foro en línea contó con la participación de un panel de expertos que discutieron las experiencias de intervenciones de movilidad durante la pandemia en cinco ciudades latinoamericanas.
 Ver la grabación aquí.